RESOStandards/reso-certification-help/docs/industry-alignment.md

 ### Print and Export

-Print the report as shown with print button at the top of the report.
+Print the report as shown with the print button at the top of the report.

 Select the export button to download the data element details as a CSV file, which can be opened in a spreadsheet application.